-E. Fullilliment status of corpora Implementation Status Deviations from "the Evaluation Item Yes No Summary Corporate Social Responsibility & sustainable development for TWSE/TPEx Listed Companies" and Reasons (1) Does the company establish a governance structure to promote sustainable development, and set up a dedicated (part-time) unit for sustainable development, which is senior management that authorized by the board of directors to handle, and supervises the situation? √ In order to actively promote and strengthen the corporate governance function related to sustainable operation and corporate social responsibility, the board of directors of the company set up a corporate sustainable development committee in November 2020, with the honorary chairman as the chairman, aiming at the company's relevant sustainable issues strategies and goals.
+Implementation Status Deviations from "the Evaluation Item Yes No Corporate Social Responsibility & sustainable development for TWSE/TPEx Listed Companies" and Reasons (1) Does the company establish a governance structure to promote sustainable development, and set up a dedicated (part-time) unit for sustainable development, which is senior management that authorized by the board of directors to handle, and supervises the situation? √ In order to actively promote and strengthen the corporate governance function related to sustainable operation and corporate social responsibility, the board of directors of the company set up a corporate sustainable development committee in November 2020, with the honorary chairman as the chairman, aiming at the company's relevant sustainable issues strategies and goals.
 Formulate medium and long-term sustainable development plans and provide ESG promotion consultation.
 The company has set up a part-time unit to promote sustainable development as the Operation Management Office, which is responsible for the formulation and implementation of corporate sustainable development policies, systems or related management guidelines and specific promotion plans, and regularly reports to the board of directors at least once a year.
-Implement status of 2021: 1.
-Establish a "Greenhouse Gas Inventory Team" and add related work items.
-2. Analyze and plan the short, medium and long-term goals of the company which along with the international trend of net zero carbon emissions.
-None (2) Does the company follow the significance principle, conduce risk evaluation related to environmental, social, and corporate governance issues, and figure out relevant risk management policies or ✓ This disclosure covers the company's sustainable development performance at its main bases from January 2021 to December 2021.
-The risk assessment boundary is mainly based on the company's operating scope in Taiwan, including the Kaohsiung plant and the Tainan Guantian plant.
-The structure of the company's risk management units includes the board of directors, general managers, internal audit and other supervisory departments.
+Implement status of 2022: 1.
+Complete the ISO 14064-1 verification of the Company; the subsidiaries are expected to promote it in 2023.
+2. Social charity sponsorship: Community care: The Company builds a canteen for the elderly to sponsor the Guantian Community Development Association in Guantian District, Tainan, directly taking care of the elderly.
 None